-As a major in our department, you'll learn the basics of the speech, language and hearing processes as well as identifying and treating communication disorders.
-We combine the classroom and the clinic to prepare you for professional standards for certification and graduate study.
+As a major in our department, students will learn the basics of the speech, language and hearing processes as well as identifying and treating communication disorders.
+We combine the classroom and the clinic observation and case studies to prepare you for professional standards for certification graduate study.

-In addition to the major in communications sciences and disorders, we offer a minor in American Sign Language and a special deaf education track.
+In addition to the major in communications sciences and disorders, we offer a minor in American Sign Language and a concentration in deaf education.

 The major in communication sciences and disorders emphasizes speech-language pathology and offers comprehensive education in the fundamental principles of the field.
-You'll be trained in techniques and processes across a lifespan as well as the relationships among communication and culture, social skills and cognitive ability.
-Experience is also built in to the program with required courses that place you in our clinics working with people in ways that will make a difference in their day-to-day lives.
+Students will be introduced to techniques and processes across a lifespan as well as the relationships among communication and culture, social skills and cognitive ability.

 Students who minor in American Sign Language learn much about deaf people and their language.
 Employers often see this as a great asset for many jobs in this field.